TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 ==========================

-* All documentation resides in a :file:`Documentation` subfolder
+* All documentation resides in a :file:`Documentation` subfolder.
 * This folder contains the files :file:`Settings.cfg`, :file:`Includes.txt` and :file:`Index.rst`
 * reSt files have ending **.rst**
 * Included files have ending **.rst.txt**